Carașova

 Carașova (Karaševo; Krassóvár) is a commune in Caraș-Severin County, Romania.
 It is known especially for its geographical placement and for the origin of its Croatian inhabitants, the Krashovani.
-The population of the commune numbered 3,110 people at the 2011 census.
+The population of the commune numbered 2,529 people at the 2021 census.

 Geography

-Carașova is located in Caraș-Severin County, in the historical region of Banat, at a distance of 15 kilometers from Reșița.
-It is found in a mountainous area on the upper course of the river Caraș, near the entrance to the Semenic-Cheile Carașului National Park.
+Carașova is located in the central part of Caraș-Severin County, in the historical region of Banat, at a distance of 15 km from Reșița.
+It is found in a mountainous area on the upper course of the river Caraș, near the entrance to the Semenic-Caraș Gorge National Park.

 Villages

 The commune is composed of three villages: